2014 Calgary stabbing

-On April 15, 2014, Matthew de Grood, son of Calgary Police Inspector Doug de Grood, stabbed five young adults to death at a house party in the Brentwood neighbourhood of Calgary, Alberta, Canada.
+On April 15, 2014, Matthew de Grood, son of Calgary Police inspector Doug de Grood, stabbed five young adults to death at a house party in the Brentwood neighbourhood of Calgary, Alberta, Canada.
 The party was several blocks away from the University of Calgary campus, and held to mark the end of its school year.
-It was Calgary's deadliest massacre.
+This incident marked the deadliest massacre in Calgary's history.

-Stabbing
+Stabbing and victims

-The attack occurred at 1:20 a.m. at a house at 11 Butler Crescent, where about thirty people were present at a party.
-The assailant, an invited guest, committed the attacks shortly after arriving at the party.
-He obtained a large knife at the house and stabbed the victims methodically.
-Each victim was stabbed multiple times.
-The suspected attacker fled on foot but was arrested by police 40 minutes later with the aid of the K-9 unit.
+The attack occurred at 1:20 a.m. at a house at 11 Butler Crescent, where about thirty people were at a party.
+The assailant, an invited guest, attacked shortly after arriving at the party.
+He obtained a large knife at the house and stabbed each victim multiple times.
+Fleeing on foot, de Grood was arrested by police 40 minutes later with the aid of the K-9 unit.

-Victims

 The victims were Joshua Hunter, Kaitlin Perras, Jordan Segura, Lawrence Hong, and Zackariah Rathwell.
 They ranged from 21 to 27 years of age.
 Hunter lived in Priddis, Alberta, and the other four lived in Calgary.
 Hong, Segura, and Rathwell were pronounced dead at the scene, while Perras and Hunter died in the hospital.